kolgenpav/AnagramGame/README.md

 # AnagramGame
-The educational project for "Software Quality and Testing" course.
+Training project used in the course "Software Quality and Testing" to demonstrate the JUnit 5 features for testing the Anagram Game application.